4-Dimethylamino-78-dihydroxyflavone/redact-x/README.md

 - **Delete**: Remove selected region in Regions tab
 - **Preview** checkbox: See redactions applied live
 - **Use OCR** checkbox: Enable OCR for scanned PDFs (when available)
+- **Convert Images** checkbox: Convert opened images to PDF for processing

 ### Using Presets